zhutoutoutousan/A-study-note-as-a-beginner/self/whoaii.md

         - *I'm not afraid of hostilities, actually, it gives me the adrenaline boost, it prompts me to focus on what really matters, sometimes I even actively, subconsiously provoke a hostile environment for self adrenaline boost*
         - *Strike out regardless if you are ready since you're young*
         - *Patience, hold your horses until you've thought them through*
-        - *Life is too short for long-term grudges, *
+        - *Life is too short for long-term grudges*
         - *During rigorous competitions, one should not be constrained by rigid, ecosystem dependent, era & zeitgeitst-variant moral stipulations unless it affects playing field status or tendencies by public opinion system, actually, the methods should be everything but, being a good hacker is a must to get an edge in the game*
         - *I HATE repetitive work*
         - *My perceived level of being insufficient has reached yet another level, it's time to ask for help*